TheGoodlike13/liberty_or_death/README.md

-The first page I find on [#it_was_aliens](#it_was_aliens) seems to imply its some kind of converter between types of packages, which I assume refers to the format in which applications are stored so they can be install into linux, particularly via command line.
+The first page I find on [#it_was_aliens](#it_was_aliens) seems to imply its some kind of converter between types of packages, which I assume refers to the format in which applications are stored so they can be installed into linux, particularly via command line.

-Well, why don't we try running 'alien --to-rpm <that thing with the version and stuff>'.
+Well, why don't we try running 'alien --to-rpm {that thing with the version and stuff}'.
 Well, I'd love to, but my Ubuntu has locked the screen.
 Now, I remember the password, but it would be really annoying to constantly get locked because I tab out to check something elsewhere.
 It's a VM, who cares.